igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 Burst losses can affect Q and R measurements accuracy.
 Generally, burst losses can be absorbed and correctly measured if smaller than the established Q Block length.
-On the other hand, entire periods might be wiped out if the burst sizes become too large thus making the observer completely unaware of their loss.
+If entire Q Block length of packets get lost in a burst, however, the observer may be left completely unaware of the loss.

-To improve burst loss resilience, an observer might consider a received Q or R Block larger than the selected Q Block length as a burst loss event.
-Then compute the loss as three times Q Block length minus the measured block length.
-By doing so, an observer can detect burst losses of less than two blocks (e.g., less than 128 packets for Q Block length of 64 packets).
-A burst loss equal or greater than two consecutive periods would still remain unnoticed by the observer (or underestimated if a period longer than Q Block length were formed).
+To improve burst loss resilience, an observer may consider a received Q or R Block larger than the selected Q Block length as an indication of a burst loss event.
+The observer would then compute the loss as three times Q Block length minus the measured block length.
+By doing so, the observer can detect burst losses of less than two blocks (e.g., less than 128 packets for Q Block length of 64 packets).
+A burst loss of two or more consecutive periods would still remain unnoticed by the observer (or underestimated if a period longer than Q Block length were formed).

 # Summary of Delay and Loss Marking Methods

 This section summarizes the marking methods described in this draft.

-For the Delay measurement, it is possible to use the spin bit and/or the delay bit.
+For the Delay measurement, it is possible to use the Spin bit and/or the delay bit.
 A unidirectional or bidirectional observer can be used.

 ~~~~